๐Ÿ… IoP: Internet of Tweeting Plants

 Ideas

-Tweeting plants tell you when and what they need to keep gardening efficient and fun.
-This project was inspired by the Open Algo project from MIT Media Lab.
-We realized that maintaining plants can be very expensive for universities.
-We wanted to put plants online to attract people to water and take care of them through interactive experiences.
+Tweeting plants tell you when and what they need, keeping gardening efficient and engaging.
+Inspired by the Open Algo project from MIT Media Lab, we noticed that maintaining plants at universities is expensive and often neglected.
+We wanted to bring plants online โ€” giving caregivers a tangible, interactive reason to engage with them.

 Implementations